FREE SHIPPING on orders of $85 or more

 Another 33 words (2 lines of text) are included under the topic Early Walden Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Walden surname or a spelling variation of the name include :

-Walden Settlers in the United States in the 17th Century
+Walden Settlers in United States in the 17th Century

-Walden Settlers in the United States in the 18th Century
+Walden Settlers in United States in the 18th Century

-Walden Settlers in the United States in the 19th Century
+Walden Settlers in United States in the 19th Century

 The Walden Family Crest was acquired from the Houseofnames.com archives.
 The Walden Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.